 Vandemere - Hobucken is a blue-collar town, with 39.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Vandemere - Hobucken is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Vandemere - Hobucken who work in healthcare suport services (17.89%), office and administrative support (10.22%), and law enforcement and fire fighting (6.71%).

 Vandemere - Hobucken is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Vandemere - Hobucken are slightly less educated than the national average of 21.84% for the average city or town: 16.77% of adults in Vandemere - Hobucken have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Vandemere - Hobucken rank slightly lower than the national average.
+16.77% of adults 25 and older in Vandemere - Hobucken have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Vandemere - Hobucken in 2022 was $27,095, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $108,380 for a family of four.
 However, Vandemere - Hobucken contains both very wealthy and poor people as well.